Opportunities in Government Data Science

 Through a Prism Darkly

-Yet by far the most controversial federal data initiative concerns the National Security Agency.
+One particularly controversial 21st century federal data initiative concerned the National Security Agency:

 In May 2013, the Guardian and the Washington Post broke a story on a top-secret program called Prism.
 According to information contained in an NSA PowerPoint presentation supplied by whistleblower Edward Snowden, the NSA has direct access to data in the systems of Google, Apple, Microsoft, Skype and other giant Internet companies.